DESTROYER TENDER| (AD 44)

 ~ Ship’s Sponsor ~

-In 1948, Frances Hammond married W. Graham Claytor, Jr. Since their marriage, they have lived in Washington D.C.
-They have a daughter, Murray Claytor, and a son, W. Graham Claytor III, who is an assistant trainmaster with Southern Railway in Macon, Georgia.
+In 1948, Frances Hammond married CDR W. Graham Claytor, Jr. Since their marriage, they lived out their years in Washington D.C.
+They have a daughter, Dr. F. Murray Claytor, M.D., and a son, W. Graham Claytor III, who is an assistant trainmaster with Southern Railway in Macon, Georgia.

 ~ Ship’s Maid of Honor ~